Sp1r1tual/flower-delivery-app-client/README.md

 ## 🚀 Features

-- 📦 Product catalog browsing
+- 📦 Product catalog browsing with server pagination
 - 🛒 Shopping cart functionality
+- 🗺️ Set address via Google Maps and show locations of shops with products in the cart
 - 🧾 Order creation
 - 🔄 State management with **Redux Toolkit**
 - ✅ Form validation with **React Hook Form**